 A bee is a social insect belonging to the order Hymenoptera, typically have a distinct body structure, with a head, thorax, and abdomen, along with specialized body parts like antennae, wings and six legs (Thagunna et al., 2023).
 Bees are important for ecosystems and agriculture due to their pollination services, and they also produce honey, beeswax, propolis, and royal jelly (Neupane et al., 2012).
 Beekeeping, also known as apiculture, is the practice of caring for and managing bee colonies, primarily honeybees, for the purpose of harvesting honey, beeswax, and other bee-related products (Priatno et al., 2023).
 Traditional beekeeping with Apis cerena is the most common in the rural area of Nepal [31,32,33].
 The indigenous species of Apis present in Nepal are Apis cerena indica, Apis mellifera, Apis florea, Apis dorsata, Apis laborisa (Thagunna et al., 2023).

-Today in present context bee honey production is the major agricultural practice adopted by many countries (Koziell & Gyamtsho, 2023).
+Today in a present context, bee honey production is the major agricultural practice adopted by many countries (Koziell & Gyamtsho, 2023).
 However, honey production remained significant in many countries, with China being the largest producer, followed by countries like Turkey, Iran, and the United States (Priatno et al., 2023).

 Being a non-land Based enterprise with multipurpose output, demand of this farming has been increasing tremendously in Nepal (Sirjana et al., 2020).
 It has the potential to transform thousands of lives of Nepali people by making use of natural resource in sustainable manner (Shrestha, 2018).